EasyTyping/restDemoSpringBoot/README.md

-#  Api Rest Demo with SpringBoot :memo:
+#  Api rest demo with SpringBoot :memo:
 ---
 Academic project consisting of a rest service demo with SpringBoot and SpringDataJPA.